Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Basic theory of dg Harish-Chandra modules

 We construct their right adjoint functors.
 For a pair $(\cA,K)$, let

 denote the natural fully faithful embedding.
-The next lemma reduces this problem to the cases of weak Harish-Chandra modules (see Theorem \ref{2.3.4}). \begin{lem}[\cite{P1} 5.7.3] Let $(\cA,K)$ be a pair.
-Then the full subcategory $(\cA,K)\cmod$ of $(\cA,K)\cmod_w$ is both a localization and a colocalization, i.e., $\cJ_{\cA,K}$ admits both a left adjoint functor $(-)^\fk$ and a right adjoint functor $(-)_\fk$.
+The next lemma reduces existence of the right adjoint functor $I^{\fg,K}_{\fq,L}$ to the cases of weak modules. \begin{lem}[\cite{MR2692966} 5.7.3] Let $(\cA,K)$ be a pair.
+Then the full subcategory $(\cA,K)\cmod$ of $(\cA,K)\cmod_w$ is both a localization and a colocalization, i.e., $\cJ_{\cA,K}$ admits both a left adjoint functor $(-)_\fk$ and a right adjoint functor $(-)^\fk$.
 Moreover, the adjoint functors only depend on $K$ in the sense that we have the following isomorphisms for a map $(\cA,K)\to(\cB,K)$ of pairs, whose corresponding map $K\to K$ is the identity map: